Algorithmic aspects of Newman polynomials and their divisors: Newman polynomials with repeated zeros

+For an independent cross-check, we also verified using GP/PARI that these polynomials are indeed Newman multiples of $l(x)^2$.

-A natural next step after obtaining these multiples of $l(x)^2$ is, of course, to apply the same method in order to search for multiples of $l(x)^3$ within the set $\mathcal{N}$ of Newman polynomials.
+A natural next step after obtaining these multiples of $l(x)^2$ is to apply the same method in order to search for multiples of $l(x)^3$ within the set $\mathcal{N}$ of Newman polynomials.
 In \cite{Mossinghoff2003}, M.~J.~Mossinghoff verified that $l(x)^3$ does not divide any Newman polynomial of degree less than $120$.
-Using our method, we verify that $l(x)^3$ does not divide any Newman polynomial of degree less than $160$.
+Using our method, we verify that $l(x)^3$ does not divide any Newman polynomial of degree at most $160$.